Human Rights Act

 - Political opinion (including having no political opinion)

 - Employment status (e.g. being unemployed or receiving either a Social Security benefit or ACC)

 - Family status (e.g. having dependents, not having dependents, being married to, or in a civil union or de facto relationship with, a particular person or being a relative of a particular person)

 - Sexual orientation

-There are a few exceptions to this, such as flatmates wanted.
-You can find out more about flatmates wanted listings on our Trust & Safety blog.
+There are some exceptions, such as flatmates wanted.
+Learn more on our Trust & Safety blog.